microsoft/Olive/docs/source/tutorials/configure_systems.rst

         .. code-block:: python

-            from olive.systems.ort_evironment import OrtEnvironmentSystem
+            from olive.systems.ort_evironment import ORTEnvironmentSystem
             from olive.system.common import Device

-            python_environment_system = OrtEnvironmentSystem(
+            python_environment_system = ORTEnvironmentSystem(
                 python_environment_path = "/home/user/.virtualenvs/myenv/bin",
                 device = Device.CPU
             )

-OrtEnvironmentSystem does not support olive_managed_env and can only be used to evaluate ONNX models.
+ORTEnvironmentSystem does not support olive_managed_env and can only be used to evaluate ONNX models.

 .. important::